AurusLaRuse/overcooked_ai/README.md

 # Project : Explanability of the Overcooked-AI

-⚠️ **The explanation of the game and instructions on how to use the environment to play it are presented alongside our work's explanation.**
+## Overwiew

 The objective of this project is to enhance cooperation between a computer-controlled player and a human player in the Overcooked environment.
+We bring along the code provide in this [repo](https://github.com/HumanCompatibleAI/overcooked_ai)

 ## New code contribution

 `overcooked_ai_py/mdp/`: